dominiksta/mvui/packages/docs/content/docs/ui5.md

 custom nested components.

-Fundamentally, there is nothing stopping you from using any web component library in mvui.
+Fundamentally, there is nothing stopping you from using any web component library in Mvui.
 To provide type-safety for events and slots however, creating wrappers is necessary.
-Because of this, mvui provides wrappers to all UI5 Web Components in the `@mvuijs/ui5` package.
+Because of this, Mvui provides wrappers to all UI5 Web Components in the `@mvuijs/ui5` package.
 Also, the package bundles the required fonts so that you can use the package for offline applications (with something like electron).
 You can read about available components, their arguments, events, etc. in the [official